Deniskurs/ncaascraper/README.md

 - Set appropriate `--timeout` values based on your dataset size
 - Store your OpenAI API key in the `.env` file rather than passing it as a command-line argument
 - For critical applications, enable `--vision-enabled` for additional verification
+- **Set up social media authentication** to access restricted profiles and improve results
+- Use a dedicated social media account for scraping to avoid account restrictions

 ## Troubleshooting